NL33/electron-git/README.md

 ## Notes for Packaging
 - *CHANGE DEVTOOLS*

+- Right now, searching chrome tabs is turned off, as is the favicon. because of issue of whether use has to turn on javascript from Apple Events.
+If this changes, change the following:
+  - search box: put back in search chrome tabs
+  - navigator - window. js: put back in favicon code -navigator-jxa, adjust chrome tabs
 - clear out icons/memory.json.  and any icons built up in the icons folder.
 Unless want to have a few there for faster load.

 - remove dev tools in menu